boazbk/crypto/lec_11_concrete_pkc.md

 >
 * _Verification:_ To verify a message-signature pair $(m,x)$ we check that $p_k(x)=H(m)$.

+We now prove the security of full domain hash:

 > # {.theorem title="Full domain hash security" #FDHthm}
 If $\{ p_k \}$ is a secure TDP and $H$ is a random oracle then FDHSIG is chosen message attack secure digital signature scheme.